 3. Corporate Seal

-Contracts, documents or instruments in writing-requiring execution by the Corporation may be signed by any two (2) of its officers or Directors.
-In addition, the Board may from time to time direct the manner in which and the person or persons by whom a particular document or type of document shall be executed.
-Any person authorized to sign any document may affix the corporate seal to the document.
+Deeds, transfers, assignments, contracts, obligations or other instruments in writing requiring execution by the Corporation may be signed by any two (2) of its officers or Directors.
+In addition, the Board may from time to time direct the manner and the person or persons by whom a particular document or type of document shall be executed.
+Any person authorized to sign any document may affix the corporate seal (if any) to the document.
 Any signing officer may certify a copy of any instrument, resolution, by-law or other document of the Corporation to be a true copy thereof.

-The financial year end of the Corporation shall be December 31 in each year.
+The financial year end of the Corporation shall be determined by the Board of Directors.

-If authorized by a resolution of the Directors and confirmed by ordinary resolution of the members, the Directors of the Corporation may from time to time:
+If authorized by a resolution of the Directors and confirmed by ordinary resolution of the Member, the Directors of the Corporation may from time to time:

 i. borrow money on the credit of the Corporation;